lclem/lia/src/part1/NormalForms.lagda.md

 ## Formula size

-it is useful to have a notion of *size* of a formula in order to show that the size decreases at each step.
-The definition of formula size is given by structural induction on `Formula`:
+One of the advantages of the !ref(WNNF) is to simplify the structure of the formula w.r.t. negation without negatively (pun not intended) impacting its size.
+As we will see, stronger normal forms such as !ref(NNF), !ref(DNF), and !ref(CNF) unavoidably cause an exponential blowup in the formula size.

+There are many ways to assign a size to a formula.
+We assign size one to atomic formulas !remoteRef(part1)(Semantics)(Formula)(⊥), !remoteRef(part1)(Semantics)(Formula)(⊤), and !remoteRef(part1)(Semantics)(Formula)(`_), and the size of non-atomic formulas is the sum of the sizes of their immediate subformulas increased by one:

 ```
 size : Formula → ℕ